kubernetes-sigs/kustomize/proposals/22-03-value-in-the-structured-data.md

 know that this has succeeded?
 -->

-1. Provide the way to update values in the structured data like kubernetes objects with many formats.
+1. Provide the way to update values in the structured data like kubernetes objects with JSON/YAML formats.
-1. Be able to add replacement able format after.

 **Non-goals:**